intel/grunt-zipup/README.md

 New features or bug fixes are welcome, and should be submitted as a pull request against the <em>master</em> branch of the project.

-Please note that any changes you make should be accompanied by tests and documentation, and should not break the existing tests.
-You should also ensure that you run the <code>grunt jshint</code> task before submitting, to ensure that your code is lint free.
+You should ensure that you run the <code>grunt jshint</code> task before submitting, to ensure that your code is lint free.

-Note that the tests for the project require grunt-mochaccino to run.
+Also note that any changes you make should be accompanied by tests and documentation, and should not break the existing tests.
+The tests for the project require grunt-mochaccino to run.
 Install it and its dependencies the usual way:

     npm install .